‘Whitening’ creams undergo a makeover but colorism persists

 The 45-year-old brand earns the Anglo-Dutch conglomerate Unilever more than $500 million in yearly revenue in India alone, according to Jefferies financial analysts.

-Following decades of pervasive advertising promoting the power of lighter skin, a re-branding is hitting shelves globally.
+Following decades of pervasive advertising promoting the power of lighter skin, a rebranding is hitting shelves.
 But it’s unlikely that fresh marketing by the world’s biggest brands in beauty will reverse deeply rooted prejudices around “colorism,” the idea that fair skin is better than dark skin.

 French cosmetics giant L’Oreal followed suit, saying it too would remove similar wording from its products.
 Johnson & Johnson said it will stop selling Neutrogena’s fairness and skin-whitening lines altogether.